 2010 – Victim Witness Section of the United States Attorney’s Office, Eastern District of Arizona

 2008 – Multnomah County District Attorney’s Office, James McIntyre, & Russ Rato

 2006 – Grant County Prosecutor’s Office & Dano, Gilbert & Ahrend P.L.L.C.

-NCVLI’s annual Crime Victim Law Conference, now in its 15th year, continues to be the only national conference focusing on rights enforcement in criminal cases, which is a critical but often overlooked component of holistic victim services.
-The Conference provides participants with the knowledge and practical skills necessary to provide effective legal services to victims of crime.
-The Conference will take place June 10-11, 2016 in Portland, Oregon.
+NCVLI’s annual Crime Victim Law Conference, now in its 16th year, continues to be the only national conference focusing on rights enforcement in criminal cases, which is a critical but often overlooked component of holistic victim services.
+The Conference provided participants with the knowledge and practical skills necessary to provide effective legal services to victims of crime.